 It is likely that the woman doesn't even know that she has had an anembryonic pregnancy, as it is possible for the miscarriage to be confused with menstruation.

 Can it be repeated twice in a row?

 The fact that an anembryonic pregnancy has occurred once does not mean that you are at risk of going through a second one in the future, nor that you are going to have fertility issues.

 This type of miscarriage, provided that it progresses normally, should not lead to reproductive complications in the future.
 The patient will be able to become pregnant again without problems after receiving the appropriate treatment in the future.

-In case it was recurrent, the most recommendable is to carry a genetic study of the couple to determine the cause the is preventing embryo development.
+In case it was recurrent, the most recommendable is to carry out a genetic study of the couple to determine the cause that is preventing embryo development.

 FAQs from users

 Is molar pregnancy the same as anembryonic pregnancy?